Compare frequent flyer credit cards

 - Travel and medical insurance

-You can earn these frequent flyer reward points by:
+You may be able to earn these frequent flyer reward points by:

-- Flying with the particular airline your card is linked to and their partner airlines
+- Flying with the airline your card is linked to and their partner airlines

 - Using your frequent flyer rewards credit card for your everyday spending

-- Going out of your way to spend at partner supermarkets and stores
+- Spending money at partner supermarkets and stores

 What are the benefits of frequent flyer rewards credit cards?

-Most obviously, there's the chance to get discounts on flights and other products and services offered by an airline, something that could save you substantial sums of money if you're a globetrotter.
+The main benefit of frequent flyer rewards credit cards is the chance to get discounts on flights and related products and services.
+This could potentially save you a lot of money if you're a globetrotter.

-This type of card benefits big spenders who use their frequent flyer reward program to earn bonuses on top of their existing spending behaviour.
-The more you spend, the more rewards you can earn.
+This type of card often benefits big spenders who use the frequent flyer program to reward their normal spending behaviour.
+The more you spend, the more rewards you could earn.

 What should I know about frequent flyer rewards credit cards?

-Before signing up for a card there are a few points to bear in mind:
+Before you sign up for a frequent flyer rewards credit card, there are a few points to keep in mind:

-- Remember to read the terms and conditions so you know the restrictions on how you can use your points.
+- Read the terms and conditions so you know if there are restrictions on how you can use your points.